 SmithBuilt Heavy Duty Crate – Budget Option Escape Proof Crate

 On the budget end of the price range is the Smithbuilt self-proclaimed ‘Heavy Duty Dog Crate.’
-This dog crate is crafted using high-quality steel to make a strong, durable crate that will prove inescapable for a dog and will last for many years.
+This industrial looking dog crate is crafted using high-quality steel to make a strong, durable crate that will prove inescapable for a dog and will last for many years.
 The front door is locked with two slide bolt latches, and the top opening is secured with one.
 There have been reports that the locking mechanism is weak and can be hugely improved with a standard padlock bought separately.
 Smithbuilt has made this crate fade, rust, and corrosion resistant by covering it with a multi-layer finish that is better than the powder coat paints on other brands of a dog crate.

 The floor crate and tray makes this crate excellent for cleaning if you have a puppy or a dog that sometimes has soiling accidents in the crate.
 It is worth mentioning that the floor is also made of steel covered with a protective coating that will not rust, warp or retain nasty smells caused by toilet accidents.